Mission Statement

 The primary leadership of CTN are faculty in the Department of Psychology, where CTN is housed.
 Affiliated faculty work in departments across the university.
 In addition to faculty, CTN is home to numerous postdoctoral research associates, masters and doctoral graduate students, undergraduate research assistants, and University of Oregon employees.

-What Makes CTN Unique?
+What Makes the CTN Unique?

-Ten Principles of Translational Neuroscience
+10 Principles of Translational Neuroscience

 The CTN brings together faculty whose interests span basic neuroscience methods such as neuroimaging, neuroendocrine research, and psychophysiology with those interested in evidence-based prevention and intervention programs.
 The CTN evolved within the Prevention Science Institute to reflect the synergy between these two related areas of science.